 Accreditation & Industry Connections

-The Dental Hygiene major is accredited by the Commission on Dental Accreditation.
+The associate degree program in dental hygiene is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of APPROVAL (without reporting requirements).
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.
-The Commission's web address is: (http://www.ada.org/117.aspx).
+The Commission’s web address is: http://www.ada.org/en/coda

 Dental hygienists are employed by dentists in private dental practices, research, government health agencies, school systems, hospital and industrial clinics, military services, and in dental hygiene education programs.

 According to the Bureau of Labor Statistics, the median annual wage for dental hygienists was $72,910 in May 2016.
 The top 10 percent earned more than $100,170.

 Industries with the highest published employment for this occupation are: